• Skip to primary navigation

 📋Ingredients

 • Butter - I use salted butter in the recipe.
-If using unsalted butter, you may need to adjust the amount of salt in the recipe.
+If using unsalted butter, add a small pinch of extra salt in the recipe.

 • Granulated sugar (caster sugar) - fine sugar works best for this recipe.
 Coarse sugar will leave the cookies with sugar specks on the surface after baking.